My stainless steel hinges and hardware appear to be rusting! I thought stainless steel did not rust?

 Can I leave the Cedar unpainted to keep the natural wood look?

 As cedar is a great timber for exterior use it can be left unfinished, however over time it will discolour and weather.
 Well Hung Joinery recommend you finish your Cedar with some form of coating to protect it from the elements and to enhance it's natural look.
 There are various products available on the market that can be used on Cedar to keep it protected from the weather, but still leave it looking natural.
 Talk with you paint supplier to discuss these products in more detail.
+Please note too, that any raw timber left unsealed will soak up water, which will result in the timber being permanently stained.
+We recommend you seal any raw timber immediately to prevent this from happening.

 Our products carry a three year warranty from the date of delivery and are warranted to be of good material, workmanship and free from defects, which render them unserviceable or unfit for the use for which they were intended.
 The manufacturer is not liable for any defects or faults that are the result, of reasons, out of their control.
 Exterior timber joinery is not guaranteed to be totally weather proof.
 Warranty claims will be honored at the discretion of the manufacturer as to whether the joinery is repaired, replaced or a monetary refund.
 The manufacturer is not liable to reimburse any costs for products repaired or replaced without prior written consent from the manufacturer.
 No consequential losses will be considered.